By Dushyant Shekhawat Aug. 10, 2019

 Another report, from fortnightly environmental publication Down To Earth, is more direct with its accusation, carrying an article titled “How Climate Change has Increased Flood Events in India”.
 The warming global temperature has affected patterns of precipitation, making rain fall sporadically in short and intense bursts, as opposed to evenly over the entire catchment area.
 The article states, “Global rainfall data for over the last century also shows an alarming trend.
 The number of rainy days is decreasing while intense rainfall events of 10-15 centimetre per day are increasing.
 This means that more amount of water is pouring down in lesser time.”
 And we’ve seen, to our horror, what happens when too much water comes down in one place all of a sudden.

 This might be our new normal – a chilling thought.
-And even as most of the country celebrates the rewriting of history in J&K, it’s also worth sparing a thought for what our world will look like in the future, and what we’ll be forced to do, to endure it.
+And even as most of the country is concerned about the economic slowdown, it’s also worth sparing a thought for what our world will look like in the future, and what we’ll be forced to do, to endure it.